Jrhenderson11/SpeechRecognition/ai-light-project/README.md

 ## Technical stuff:

+## Setting up the light:

+Relay.py can be run as a server which allows it to recieve commands over a network and turn the light on and off using a raspberry pi GPIO, because this needs to be started whenever the raspberry pi turns on and run in the background here's how to do that:

+edit the file **/etc/rc.local** and write this to it (use sudo)

+	echo “Starting relay server”
+	python3 /home/pi/Documents/programs/relay.py &
+	echo "turned on" > /home/pi/test.txt

+the last line is a test just to see if it works, then you can remove it

 ## Requirements:
-this system uses python3 (except currently relay.py) so install these with pip3, here's a list of packages you'll want to isntall (think it's comprehensive)
+This system uses python3 so install these with pip3, here's a list of packages you'll want to isntall (think it's comprehensive)

 - pyAudio
 - wave